zkcilef/juice-shop-ghas-workshop/_labs/lab2.md

 5. You can manually close an alert by clicking on the **Dismiss alert** button in the upper right hand corner.
 It's not recommended to close alerts manually, but there may be times where this is helpful (for example, the code that contains the alert is not used).
     - If you resolve an alert by upgrading to a non-vulnerable version, Dependabot will automatically close the alert!
 6. If there is a non-vulnerable package version to update to, you will see a **Create Dependabot security update** button to queue Dependabot to attempt to create a pull request automatically to upgrade the vulnerable dependency.
 With this feature, assuming your build and tests pass, you can merge the pull request to close the alert.
-    - TODO: Do we want to have them actually do this? or do you think showing/telling them about it is good. enough.
-Right now I think showing/telling is good enough.
-We can always add steps to have them do it if we need to lengthen the labs
 7. Go **back** to the prior page and let's take a look at the list of Dependabot alerts again.
 8. We can filter by **Package**, **Ecosystem**, **Manifest**, and **Severity**.
 For example, sometimes upgrading just one package can resolve multiple security alerts, so this can be a great way to prioritize fixes.
+You can see this, if you enabled Dependabot security updates, by the fact that multiple Dependabot alerts are tied to the same PR.

 <details>
   <img src="images/lab-2-1-4.png"/>